blltrx/sitemd/P-plat0.md

 the platform zero at SPT serves EMR and Northen services to SHF and BUX via DVN

-## next stop: Cardiff Central (CDF)
+## Cardiff Central (CDF)

+17/7/24

+Cardiff is a difficult one, because it's consistently out the way of me. however, with a lot of ticket splitting (8 tickets in total) i set off to VIC on an SE service, changed to PAD (making sure to go a convoluted route so i get to use the purple trains) and get a GWR service to GCR. here, i planned to change to a XC service the rest of the way to CDF, but typical of XC, it was cancelled. thankfully a kind GWR guard let me use my XC ticket on their service, and i made it to CDF. from there, i got a TfW service to PYE from the platform.

-the platform zero at CDF serves early morning XC services and TfW (AW) services to Ebbw Vale Town. i'll try do this one before july.
+the platform zero at CDF serves early morning XC services and TfW (AW) services to EBB.

+i need to edit the video it'll be here soon.

+## next stop: Aarau

+my issue with haymarket is that there are no timetabled services to/from it's platform zero. so while i work out how to tackle that, i'm planning to do the only european platform zero outside the UK, Aarau in Switzerland.
+Aarau's platform zero serves one S29 early morning service to Turgi on some days. i'll do this by mid September

 ## where are the others?